I know what you’re thinking 23 minutes into your call center experience:

 Searle partnered with Influx to provide support coverage during specific periods of the day and week, which brought down the first response time considerably for customers during those windows.
 The output of the external staff is carefully monitored so that Vend’s service quality is maintained.

-CMO Alex Holmes says that Vend is a great example of how Influx works best as “an extension of the internal support team, not as a replacement for internal customer service.”
+CMO Alex Holmes says that Vend is a great example of how Influx works best as:

 When outsourcing isn’t a good fit